scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 Perceptual difference between Red and Orange is less even in the outdoor image as compared to LAB.
 White has undergone change in all 3 components.

+**Result of Gray Image**

 ![alt text][gray_scale]

-then I have applied the image scaling to normalize data set image, which are divided with float number 255 (float number is necessary to get float result after deviding.).
-In some normalization cases, -0.5 is deducted after image is devided with 255., but I have used [0-1] normalization as standard image processes.
+then I have applied the image scaling to normalize data set image, which are divided with float number 255.
+In some normalization cases, -0.5 is deducted to give center of image, but I have used [0-1] normalization as standard image processes.
 Normalized image data is saved into python class module variables as memory based.

-#### 2. Data Augmentation Preprocess
+### 2.2.
+Data Augmentation Preprocess

-Generally, data has to have good diversity as the object of interest needs to be present in varying sizes, lighting conditions and poses if desiring that our network generalizes well during training and testing phase.
-To overcome this problem of limited quantity and limited diversity of data for aquiring best performance of data training and testing, I have used data augmentation technique, which twisted image data using rotation, Shearing, and adjusting brightess.
+Generally, data has to have good diversity as the object of interest needs to be present in varying sizes, lighting conditions and poses during training and testing phase.
+To overcome this problem of limited quantity and limited diversity of data for aquiring best performance of data training and testing, I have applied augmentation technique, which modified image data which has combination of rotation, Shearing, and adjusting brightess.
 The below indicates a part of my program code.

 ```
         ang_rot = np.random.uniform(ang_range)-ang_range/2